DvorsakGal/Evently/README.md

 We focused on a clean and minimalistic user interface, ensuring that functionalities are intuitive and easy to navigate.
 The goal is to keep the event organization process straightforward without unnecessary complexity.

 ## Demo▶️
 A video demo of Evently is included in the GitHub repository.
-You can find it in the PowerPoint presentation file: **Evently.pptx**.
+You can find it in the PowerPoint presentation file: **Evently.pptx**. </br>
+Screenshots and short  instructions can be found in **EventlyVodic.pdf**.

 ## Technologies Used ⚙️🔥☁️
 - **Flutter** – Cross-platform mobile development